redhat-cip/dci-pipeline/README.md

     fallback_last_success: ocp-vanilla-4.5-ok
 ```

-This will create a new temporary directory before running the stage, at the end of
+This will create a new temporary directory before running the job, at the end of
-the stage the directory is removed.
+the job the directory is removed.

 ### Special environment variables